immunefi-team/Bounty_Boosts/Alchemix/31478 - [SC - High] calculateBPT doesnt divide by basis points infl....md

 # `calculateBPT()` doesn't divide by basis points, inflating the result by 10000x

-Submitted on Sun May 19 2024 23:03:00 GMT-0400 (Atlantic Standard Time) by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 05:03:00 UTC by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31478